aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 Correspondingly, the `chapters` directory for an article contains the single markdown file listed in the `Book.txt` file.

-Notice that preface or table of contents does not exist for an article as well.
+Notice that preface or table of contents does not exist for an article.

 ## Building html files

-As we add, remove and edit markdown files in the chapters directory, we might want to build and preview the content in a web browser.
+As we add, remove and edit markdown files in the chapters directory, we might want to build and preview the updated content in a web browser.

 One way to do this is to build the html files using the `sc build:html` command.